abhigyan-garg/PharmaDashAndroid/README.md

 # PharmaDashApp

 PharmaDash is the app that will provide you with your necessary medicinal needs.
-Through the use of crowd-sourcing functionality, all the deliveries and orders are placed by customers, which will allow rapid access.
+Through the use of crowd-sourcing functionality, all the deliveries and orders are placed by customers, which will allows rapid access.
 Anyone qualified to drive can potentially become a driver, and anyone can order the medication.
-Teenagers, sick parents and senior citizens will most likely be the primary users of the app, but any individual can request.
-The medicine will STRICTLY be limited to Schedule 4: over the counter medication, which falls under the regulation as settled by the Alberta College of Pharmacists.
+Teenagers, sick parents, and senior citizens will most likely be the primary users of the app, but any individual can request.
+The medicine will STRICTLY be limited to Schedule 4: over the counter medication, which falls under regulation as settled by the Alberta College of Pharmacists.

 It all just starts with the touch of a screen.
 Imagine a frigid blizzard blistering through your city.
 All alone in your house with a bad case of the cold, you are in desperate need of medication.
 Prior to PharmaDash, you would have either had to get the medication delivered to you by a family member, or you would have taken the case into your own hands.
-According to surveys conducted, driving with a common cold is equivalent to having a double whiskey.
+According to surveys conducted, driving with a common cold is equivalent to driving having drank a double whiskey.
 With PharmaDash, this problem fades away, similar to your cold after taking the medication.

 <p align="center">
   <img src="login_screen.png" alt="drawing" class="center"/>